 Nuclear Waste On-Site

-According to figures published by the NWMO (Nuclear Waste Management Organization) – a nuclear industry body – as of June 30, 2015 there were 400,440 used fuel bundles in “wet” storage and 300,977 in “dry” (see page 3 in the linked report).
-For a total of 701,417. & remember, these are 2015 figures.
-The totals will be higher now, & the longer the plant is operating, the higher those numbers grow.
+According to figures published by the NWMO (Nuclear Waste Management Organization) – a nuclear industry body – as of June 30, 2017 there were 399,703 used fuel bundles in “wet” storage and 337,114 in “dry” (see page 3 in the linked report).
+For a total of 736,817.
+The longer the plant is operating, the bigger the numbers become.

 Tritium is released routinely into air & water